HectorRicardo/simple-music-app/README.md

 Here, imagine that by playing "Pop", you hear a narrator saying something like "Welcome to the pop music section".

-However, when going through these uncommon use cases, you should follow these 2 best practices (besides making your content hierarchy a DAG):
+However, when going through these uncommon use cases, as a best practice you should ensure that all the starting point nodes from which you'll give clients permission to browse are not playable (this isn't a requirement enforced by Android, but it's a best practice).
-- The graph root node (starting point) should not be playable.
-- The other starting point nodes from which clients are allowed to browse should not be playable either.

-These two are not requirements strictly enforced by Android, but it's good to follow them.
+I will explain the reason for this best practice in a following section.

+So, for example, assuming we have Figure 6 as the content hierarchy, if you wanted to give a client permissions to browse only pop songs, but also allow it to listen to the narrator introducing the pop music section, then you will need to modify the content hierarchy to be like this:

+INSERT IMAGE HERE

+Then you will define the "Alternative starting point" as the starting node from which the client will be allowed to browse.

 ## How to handle client connections to the `MediaBrowserService`?